 British Columbia has also been at the forefront of P3 procurement in Canada.
-Infrastructure BC (previously Partnerships BC), established in 2002 by the British Columbia provincial government, has participated in 74 projects.
-There are currently 16 projects under construction, including the Pattullo Bridge Replacement Project, the Broadway Subway Project and the Royal Columbian Hospital Redevelopment Project - Phase Two and Three, with another five projects in procurement, including two hospitals, a highway reinstatement program, a secondary school replacement project and the Surrey Langley SkyTrain Project (broken into three components: guideway, stations, and systems and trackwork).
-The Sea-to-Sky Highway, connecting Vancouver to Whistler, and used by many during the 2010 Winter Olympics and Paralympics, was one of the earliest signature PPP projects in Canada.
+Infrastructure BC (previously Partnerships BC), established in 2002 by the British Columbia provincial government, has overseen the delivery of more than 52 projects.
+There are currently ten projects under construction, including the Pattullo Bridge Replacement Project and the Broadway Subway Project, with another eight projects in procurement, including seven hospitals and a secondary school replacement project.
+The Sea-to-Sky Highway, connecting Vancouver to Whistler and used by many during the 2010 Winter Olympics and Paralympics, was one of the earliest signature PPP projects in Canada.
 Additionally, Canada Line, a rapid transit line connecting the Vancouver International Airport to downtown Vancouver, is considered a benchmark for successful rapid transit P3s in Canada.
-British Columbia has brought the P3 model of project procurement and delivery to new asset classes not previously seen in Canada, including a biofuel wasteto-energy facility and a worker accommodation facility.
+British Columbia has recently brought the P3 model of project procurement and delivery to new asset classes not previously seen in Canada, including a biofuel waste-to-energy facility and a worker accommodation facility.